The remarkable longevity of a 16th century song and tune

 III – VII – I V – I

 It is difficult to pinpoint exactly which written account of the tune was first.
-The versions range from basic solo lute accounts of the chordal structure and melody to lute duets with lute two playing the ground bass while lute one plays great flights of divisions, the renaissance and then baroque virtuoso technique of dividing the tune into many more shorter and additional notes, weaving around the melody.
+The earliest extant versions are either lute solos combining the chord structure and melody or lute duets with lute two playing the ground bass while lute one plays great flights of divisions, the renaissance and then baroque virtuoso technique of dividing the tune into many more shorter and additional notes, weaving around the melody.

 In roughly chronological order, we can see the life of the tune for instrumentalists stretching from near the time of its first publication in 1580 to the early 18th century: